 Once published, law enforcers, civil society and others have a responsibility to scrutinize the information, and take action to hold to account those who misuse anonymous companies.

 Hidden ownership also poses problems for honest companies because they don’t know who they are doing business with.
 Publishing the real owners will help ensure that there is a level playing field for all companies and allow them to know who they are doing business with.

 Requirement 2.5 of the EITI Standard (2016) specifies what countries will do to uncover beneficial owners:

-By 2020, all implementing countries have to ensure that all oil, gas and mining companies that bid for, operate or invest in extractive projects in their countries publish the names of their real owners.
+By 2020, all implementing countries have to ensure that all oil, gas and mining companies that apply for, or hold a participating interest in an exploration or production oil, gas or mining license or contract in their countries publish the names of their real owners.